Skip to contentSkip to navigationSkip to topbar

 Pairing thoughtful content writing with the appropriate UI elements can help you establish trust with customers by notifying them of relevant information at just the right time.
 Use these patterns only when the user needs to be notified.

 In general, notifications should close when a user leaves the page.
-A notification should follow a user through the product only in the most critical cases, like an alert informing a customer that their paid account won’t renew soon because of expired billing information.
+A notification should follow a user through the product only in the most critical cases, like an Alert informing a customer that their paid account won’t renew soon because of expired billing information.

 Too many notifications that appear for too long may lead to alert fatigue, causing users to ignore important information.